 Lastly, the brand in an attempt to boost urgency was using a countdown timer to showcase visitors the remaining time they did have to grab any of the promotional deals.

-In terms of social media strategies Fashion Nova decided to follow a kind of similar with ColourPop’s strategy in terms of building hype to their audience about the upcoming Black Friday sale.
+In terms of social media strategies Fashion Nova decided to follow a kind of similar with ColourPop’s strategy in terms of building hype to their audience the upcoming Black Friday sale.

 The image you see below is the brand’s post on its Facebook & Instagram pages.
 They initially started posting it on 21st of November quite frequently across the day (3-4 times/day).